Health Requirements for Overnight Programs

 students must meet the following requirements:

-- complete the required Health and Medication forms
+- complete the required Health and Medication forms, which

 - submit any applicable health center fee